Order Now

 3. Run your first print drop

-Print drops help you understand what your audience responds to and give you something concrete to build on.
+Print drops are a great way to learn what your audience connects with while giving you something concrete to build on.

 These resolutions aren’t about doing everything at once.
 They’re small steps that, done consistently, help you build an audience and make it easier for people to buy your work.
 If you’d like more practical guidance as you go into 2026, we share updates through our mailing list.